90 mm gun M1/M2/M3: Main anti-tank developments

+90 mm gun M3

 The M3 was also adapted as the main gun for various armored vehicles, starting with the experimental T7 which was accepted as the 90 mm M3.
 The test firing of the M3 took place on an M10 tank destroyer in early 1943.
 The M3 gun was used on the M36 tank destroyer, and the T26 (later, M26) Pershing tank.
 The M3 fired an M82 APC shot with a muzzle velocity of 2650 ft/s.
 However, both the muzzle velocity of the standard M3 gun and the quality of the steel used in the M82 APC (armor-piercing capped) shot, while comparable to the 8.8 cm KwK 36 L/56 mounted on the Tiger I, were inferior to the Tiger II's KwK 43 L/71 8.8 cm main gun firing its standard APCBC (armor-piercing capped ballistic cap) shot used by German forces, with the result that the former's penetration fell far short of the standard projectile fired by that German tank.
 As a result, US ordnance provided some T26/M26 tank crews with the 90 mm HVAP (high-velocity, armor-piercing) tungsten penetrator sub-caliber projectile with a muzzle velocity of 3350 ft/s, or the T33 AP with a re-heat-treated projectile with ballistic windshield and a muzzle velocity of 2800 ft/s.
 The HVAP could compete with the KwK 43's penetration performance when firing standard APCBC, but tungsten ammunition was always in short supply.